 Is it okay to take my kids to the amusement park a few weeks after having a breast lift?

-One potential challenge to having plastic surgery during the summer is that you’ll be recovering while your kids are out of school…and getting more bored by the second!
+One potential challenge to having a breast lift during the summer is that you’ll be recovering while your kids are out of school…and getting more bored by the second!
 If they are begging to go to Wings & Waves, it’s likely fine to take them, granted you are past your initial recovery period (i.e., you can safely drive and perform light activity), your surgeon agrees it’s safe, and you take certain precautions:

 When can I wear a bikini top after breast augmentation?